 Time to see how we can store a value in our variable.
-Consider a variable (or a box, if you like it casually) named
+Consider a variable named

-x.
-We want this variable (or box) to store a number, say
+x, we want this variable to store a numeric value or a number, say

 11. Then in order to do that just go to IDLE and type:

 And press Enter key.
 With that our variable gets created, named